MichaelDewland/Logging/README.md

 ## Introduction

 This document provides an overview of the custom logger implemented in Java.
 The logger supports logging of information, warnings, and errors.
-It initializes a `Logger` instance using the `LoggerManager` to handle all logging operations.
+It initializes a `Logger` instance using `LoggerManager.getLogger(<classname>)` to handle all logging operations.

 ## Usage